fhildeb/ba-java-basic/README.md

 # ba-java-course-beginners

-HSMW BA Java Course for Beginners from the University of Applied Science Mittweida in the subject Java that took place in 2017.
+HSMW BA Java Course for Beginners from the University of Applied Science Mittweida that took place in 2017.

-> **_NOTE:_** The commentary and filenames might appear in German.
+> **_NOTE:_** The code commentary, folders, and filenames might appear in German.

 ## Course Content